bryanwhiting/blog/posts/2022-06-23-new-ideas-are-distractingly-exciting/index.md

 2. What’s the potential impact?
 What would I do with the output of this idea?
 3. How feasible is it?

-(3) is a tricky question because I don’t want a good idea to go to waste because it’s hard.
+Step 3 is tricky because I don’t want a good idea to go to waste just because it’s hard.
 Judgment is weighing the trade off between impact and feasibility.

 I like Google Forms for logging ideas.
 It’s easy to save a Google Form URL to the home screen of my iPhone to make logging new ideas easy.
 Grooming those ideas is important.
 Letting go of old ideas is essential.
 If only I could do the essential…